seviru/fmp_core_functionality/README.md

-# In this repository we will upload the main analysis functionalities of our final master project
+# In this repository we will find all the functionalities to carry on analyses in our data

+## INDEX

+## data
+Folder which contains some input example files, as well as their format explanation.

+## scripts

+Folder which will contain the program functionalities.